quangnd159/dangquang.xyz/content/m/ielts.md

 - **Expected score**: 8.0-8.5 (if I'm lucky)

 ### Reading

+I think I nailed this one.
+Not very hard.
+No matching headings.
+The highlighting function is definitely helpful.
+For reading, it's important that we know which question types follow the same order as the information in the text.
+That helps a lot.

 - **Passage 1**: Curran Judith - Documentary Film Maker
 - **Passage 2**: Being left-handed in a right-handed world